keeper013/CrossCutterN/README.md

 Four pre-defined attribute types are provided:

-**_CrossCutterN.Concern.Attribute.ClassConcernAttribute_**: this attribute is valid for classes that all methods and properties are subjects for AOP injection within the classes which has this attribute.
+**_CrossCutterN.Advice.Concern.ClassConcernAttribute_**: this attribute is valid for classes that all methods and properties are subjects for AOP injection within the classes which has this attribute.
 It contains following properties

 | Property | Description | Default Value |
 | --- | --- | --- |